isomerpages/nlb-discovereads/_diy-resources/Discover Science/Budding Scientists.md

 </div>
 <h5>Tip for parents:</h5>

-By having your child predict and record their observations, this develops their thinking process-thinking as they experiment, analyse, and draw conclusions.
+By having your child predict and record their observations, you are helping to develop their thinking process-thinking as they experiment, analyse, and draw conclusions.